deepakness/deepakness/README.md

 - [How to Run Omarchy on a MacBook via UTM](https://deepakness.com/blog/omarchy-on-mac-via-utm/)
 - [Are Double Quotes Replacing Single Quotes?](https://deepakness.com/blog/double-vs-single-quotes/)
 <!-- BLOG-POST-LIST:END -->

----

-*This is where I experiment, break things, and (hopefully) fix them.*